J. Lee Hill Jr.: Career

 Hill grew up and was licensed to preach in 1999 at First Baptist Church of Bermuda Hundred in Chester, Virginia.
 He later served on the ministerial staff of Knollwood Baptist Church in Winston-Salem, North Carolina, where he became the first African-American ordained to Christian Ministry through that Alliance/American Baptist congregation in 2005.
 Before joining the ministerial staff of The Riverside Church in the City of New York in 2007, he was a ministerial intern at Metro Baptist Church in Hells Kitchen, New York, and most recently served as the senior pastor of Christian Fellowship Congregational Church (UCC).

 Personal life

-Hill was born in the Commonwealth of Virginia, and is the father of two sons.
+Hill was born in Virginia and is the father of two sons.
+He is a Life Member of Alpha Phi Alpha, and Charter Member of 100 Black Men of Greater Richmond, Inc.